 In this next picture, Mr. Law Student has a negative balance of five dollars, and owes the school five dollars for printing.

 See Cost of Printing above for more details about printing costs.

 When and Where to Pay Printing Bills:

-Students may leave charges on their account until the next trimester they are enrolled, when another $9.00 (300 pages) will be credited to their account.
+Students may leave charges on their account until the next trimester they are enrolled, when another $9.00 will be credited to their account.
 However, once a year in August, all accounts must be settled and reset for the fall term.
-Students may pay their bills in the Library Administration Office until the date they are sent to the Business Office for collection.
-Students will be notified of the date the bills will be sent over.
+Students will be notified by email of the amounts that are due.
+Any items not paid by the due date will be sent to the Business Office.
 Once sent to the Business Office, the bill will not be reduced or renegotiated by staff.
 Notification of grades will be withheld until the bill is settled.
 Graduating students must settle their printing account before graduation, regardless of the semester.

 Choosing Single Or Double Sided Printing:

 All printers will print double-sided by default.
 This saves paper,

 and saves you money.